-Wagashi comes in many different types, which include Dorayaki, Manju, Dango, Daifuku Mochi, Sakura Mochi, and Kashiwa Mochi.
+Wagashi comes in many different types, including Dorayaki, Manju, Dango, Daifuku Mochi, Sakura Mochi, and Kashiwa Mochi.

-As you can see in these names, Wagashi is often made with “Mochi (餅)”, probably because of which some overseas people seem to confuse Wagashi with Mochi.
-So today first, let me explain the difference between them.
+As you can see in these names, Wagashi is often made with “Mochi (餅)“.
+Because of that, some people seem to confuse Wagashi with Mochi.
+So today, first, let me explain the difference between the two.

-First of all, Mochi itself is not a confection but a traditional Japanese food made either by pounding steamed glutinous rice called “Mochi-Gome (餅米)” or kneading cereal powder with hot water.
+First of all, Mochi itself is not a sweet but a traditional Japanese food made either by pounding steamed glutinous rice called “Mochi-Gome (餅米)” or kneading cereal powder with hot water.

-The resulting plain white cake is soft, chewy, sticky, and not sweet at all, but it is typically used in Wagashi as a dough with sweet things such as sweetened Azuki red bean paste called “Anko (餡子)”.
+The resulting white cake is soft, chewy, sticky, and plain.
+It is typically used in Wagashi as a dough with sweet things such as sweetened Azuki red bean paste or “Anko (餡子)”.

-In general, the Wagashi confections using Mochi rice cake are called “Mochi-Gashi (餅菓子)“.
+The Wagashi confections using Mochi rice cake are generally called “Mochi-Gashi (餅菓子)“.

-As in its name, “Wa (和)” is an adjective meaning “Japanese”, Wa-Namagashi refers to Wagashi categorized in “Nama-Gashi (生菓子)”, which actually is the word that refers to sweets whose water content is over 40 percent right after they are made.
+In its name, “Wa (和)” is an adjective meaning “Japanese”, and Wa-Namagashi refers to Wagashi categorized in “Nama-Gashi (生菓子)”.

-So Namagashi, literally meaning Fresh or Raw Confectionery, is a classification of confections set by law which includes both Wagashi and “Yogashi (洋菓子: Western confectionery)”.
+Namagashi is a classification of confections set by law, including both Wagashi and “Yogashi (洋菓子: Western confectionery)”.

-By the way, the Western confectionery whose water content is over 40 percent, right after they are produced, is called “Yo-Namagashi (洋生菓子)”.
+By the way, the Western confectionery whose water content is over 40 percent (right after being made) is generally called “Yo-Namagashi (洋生菓子)”.